Hotels in Burlington, Vermont

 Are there extended-stay hotels in Burlington, Vermont?

-Yes — several extended-stay hotels are available in Burlington, Vermont.
-Homewood Suites by Hilton Burlington (2.6 mi) offers a full kitchen and on-site laundry.
-Residence Inn by Marriott Colchester (4.98 mi) offers a full kitchen and on-site laundry.
-Home2 Suites by Hilton Williston Burlington VT (8.83 mi) offers a full kitchen and on-site laundry.
+Yes — Homewood Suites by Hilton Burlington (2.6 mi, from $170/night), Residence Inn by Marriott Colchester (4.98 mi, from $160/night), and Home2 Suites by Hilton Williston Burlington VT (8.83 mi, from $160/night) are all extended-stay properties in Burlington, Vermont, with full kitchens and on-site laundry.

 Which hotels in Burlington, Vermont are great for a weekend getaway?